Contact Us

 Trip Fact:

-Trip Mode: Hotels & Lodge
+Trip Mode: Hotels & Lodges

 Trek grade: Moderate with High Altitude walk.

-Trek / volenter duration: 09 nights & 10 days.
+Trek/volunteer duration: 09 nights & 10 days.

 Highest elevation gain: 3,749 m in Kyanjin Gompa (Langtang valley)